 If you are anti-abortion and also opposed to any of the above, then I can only assume that you’re not actually interested in reducing abortion rates.
 You’re not interested in making it easier for women to prevent unwanted pregnancy, nor are you interested in making it easier for them to continue with one.
 You are not interested in the welfare of the children that result from unwanted pregnancy.
 You may have convinced yourself that you are concerned about fetuses, but in reality your concern only extends as far as using them as grisly rhetorical weapons.
 You’re not even really that interested in stopping women from accessing abortion – but you are interested in making the process as invasive, time-consuming and traumatic as possible.

-If this is the case, your interest in preserving our Constitution’s 8th Amendment has nothing to do with the welfare of women and children, and everything to do with punishing women who have sex for non-reproductive purposes.
+If this is the case, your interest in preserving our Constitution’s Eighth Amendment has nothing to do with the welfare of women and children, and everything to do with punishing women who have sex for non-reproductive purposes.
 You may not have consciously formulated this thought, but some part of you almost certainly wants women to take “responsibility” and realize there are “consequences” for their actions.
 Particularly actions that involve having sex for fun.
-If the consequence can’t be a baby, it can at least be a lonely, disruptive, expensive “weekend trip to London”, right?
+If the consequence can’t be a baby, it can at least be a lonely, disruptive, expensive “weekend trip to England”, right?
 If you are honest with yourself, you will find your opposition to abortion comes not from altruistic concern for human life, but from a deep-seated fear of women’s sexual liberation and anger at women who wish to exercise full and unfettered control over their own bodies and lives.
 This is true even if you are a woman.

 Fortunately, there are plenty of tried and true policies that will minimize unwanted pregnancy and abortion in Ireland, in addition to making us a safer and happier society as a whole.

 If you truly care about women and children, it’s time to put your money where your well-funded mouth is.
-It’s time to stand by your rhetoric, stop clinging to the 8th Amendment and put your time and effort into causes that will actually help reduce abortion in Ireland.
+It’s time to stand by your rhetoric, stop clinging to the Eighth Amendment and put your time and effort into causes that will actually help reduce abortion in Ireland.

 It’s time to help us #repealthe8th.